dschlyter/dotfiles/wiki/bq.md

     SELECT * FROM tmpA
     EXCEPT DISTINCT SELECT * FROM tmpB

+You can look at the execution graph to verify that records are actually present.

 This cannot diff arrays but you can use `TO_JSON_STRING` to encode them.

 This will not show rows that only exist in tmpB, so for more power you can use.